Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 corr

 That correlation does not take into account oversampling.
-We can correct it with this function, which generates a weighted bootstrapped sample and uses it to compute the correlation of the columns with names var1 and var2.
+We can correct it with this function, which generates a weighted bootstrapped sample and uses it to compute the correlation of the columns specified by var1 and var2.

 def weighted_bootstrap_corr(df, var1, var2):